Principal infinity-bundles -- General theory: Overview

 In the \emph{absence} of geometry, these principal $\infty$-bundles are essentially just the classical \emph{simplicial} principal bundles of simplicial sets \cite{May} (this we discuss in Section 4.1 of \cite{NSSb}).
 However, in the presence of non-trivial geometry the situation is both more subtle and richer, and plain simplicial principal bundles can only serve as a specific \emph{presentation} for the general notion (section 3.7.2 of \cite{NSSb}).

 For the case of \emph{principal 2-bundles}, which is the first step after ordinary principal bundles, aspects of a geometric definition and theory have been proposed and developed by various authors, see section 1 of \cite{NSSb} for references and see \cite{NikolausWaldorf} for a comprehensive discussion.
 Notably the notion of a \emph{bundle gerbe} \cite{Mur} is, when regarded as an extension of a {\v C}ech-groupoid, almost manifestly that of a principal 2-bundle, even though this perspective is not prominent in the respective literature.
-We discuss these relations in detail in \cite{NSSc}.
 The oldest definition of geometric 2-bundles is conceptually different, but closely related: Giraud's \emph{$G$-gerbes} \cite{Giraud} are by definition not principal 2-bundles but are fiber 2-bundles \emph{associated} to $\mathbf{Aut}(\mathbf{B}G)$-principal 2-bundles, where $\mathbf{B}G$ is the \emph{geometric moduli stack} of $G$-principal bundles.
 This means that $G$-gerbes provide the universal \emph{local coefficients}, in the sense of \emph{twisted cohomology}, for $G$-principal bundles.

 From the definition of principal 2-bundles/bundle gerbes it is fairly clear that these ought to be just the first step (or second step) in an infinite tower of higher analogs.
-Accordingly, definitions of \emph{principal 3-bundles} have been considered in the literature, mostly in the guise of \emph{bundle 2-gerbes} \cite{Stevenson} (we discuss the relation in \cite{NSSc}).
-The older notion of Breen's \emph{$G$-2-gerbes} \cite{Breen} (also discussed by Brylinski-MacLaughlin), is, as before, not that of a principal 3-bundle, but that of a fiber 3-bundle which is \emph{associated} to an $\mathbf{Aut}(\mathbf{B}G)$-principal 3-bundle, where now $\mathbf{B}G$ is the \emph{geometric moduli 2-stack} of $G$-principal 2-bundles (details are also in \cite{NSSc}).
+Accordingly, definitions of \emph{principal 3-bundles} have been considered in the literature, mostly in the guise of \emph{bundle 2-gerbes} \cite{Stevenson} .
+The older notion of Breen's \emph{$G$-2-gerbes} \cite{Breen} (also discussed by Brylinski-MacLaughlin), is, as before, not that of a principal 3-bundle, but that of a fiber 3-bundle which is \emph{associated} to an $\mathbf{Aut}(\mathbf{B}G)$-principal 3-bundle, where now $\mathbf{B}G$ is the \emph{geometric moduli 2-stack} of $G$-principal 2-bundles .

 Generally, for every $n \in \mathbb{N}$ and every geometric $n$-group $G$, it is natural to consider the theory of $G$-principal $n$-bundles \emph{twisted} by an $\mathbf{Aut}(\mathbf{B}G)$-principal $(n+1)$-bundle, hence by the associated \emph{$G$-$n$-gerbe}.
 A complete theory of principal bundles therefore needs to involve the notion of principal $n$-bundles and also that of twisted principal $n$-bundles in the limit as $n \to \infty$.